lauvshree/ASLADigitechLearningMaterial/Express and Node  - Pokemon API.md

     if(!mypoke) { //if poke is not a valid object
         //Send error message as response along with 404 error code return res.status(404).send(`Pokemon with id ${id} not found`);
+    } else {
+        return res.send(mypoke);
     }
-    return res.send(mypoke);
 });
 ```

 We have now successfuly retrieved all the pokemons and a specific pokemon we have.
 In CRUD (Create, Retrieve, Update, Delete), we have done the *R*.
 Now let's see how we can add a pokemon object.
 The *C* in CRUD.
-For this, we use a post API.
+For this, we use a post request.
 But let's look at the things we need to do.

 ### To-Do list for POST request
 * Grab the values from the request object